kbhlab/word-learning-in-the-lab/README.md

-## Word learning in the lab is hard!
-Data from 14-month-old monolingual and bilingual infants
+## Word learning in 14-month-old monolinguals and bilinguals: Challenges and methodological opportunities

 Ana Maria Gonzalez-Barrero